YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 .. parsed-literal::
    source ./ydbenv A r122

-* Create the replication instance file.
+* Create the database and the replication instance file.

 .. parsed-literal::
    ./db_create